 9 AM: Grab a delicious coffee drink and pastry at Yo el Rey, my favorite Calistoga café featuring sculptures and paintings by local artists.
 I like supporting local artists so I visit this café whenever I am in town and buy a small painting if something catches my eye.

-Before you choose to you leave Calistoga itself, be sure to visit the Sharpsteen museum if you are curious about the area's original inhabitants (Wappo tribe) and how Calistoga got it’s name.
+Before you choose to leave Calistoga itself, be sure to visit the Sharpsteen museum if you are curious about the area's original inhabitants (Wappo tribe) and how Calistoga got its name.

 On your way home, check out Castello di Amorosa.
 It’s a 13th Century inspired castle built right outside of Calistoga!
 General admission pricing includes a map of the winery, wine tasting, and access to the Front Ramparts, Chapel, Great Hall, Courtyard, Stables, Main Tasting Bar, and Knight's Hall.
 The rustic wine tasting room below ground at the Castello is one of my favorites in wine country.